ARQ-based Average Consensus over Directed Network Topologies with Unreliable Communication Links: Background

-In practice, packet transmissions are often delayed due to bad channel conditions and network congestion.
-To overcome this issue, the authors in \cite{hadjicostis2013average} proposed a protocol that handles time-varying delays to ensure asymptotic consensus to the exact average, despite the presence of time-varying (yet bounded) delays in the communication links.

-To get intuition about the protocol proposed in \cite{hadjicostis2013average}, consider that node $v_{j}$ at time step $k$ undergoes an \emph{a priori} unknown delay denoted by a bounded positive integer $\tau_{ji}[k] \leq \bar{\tau}_{ji}<\infty$.
-The maximum delay in the network is denoted by $\bar{\tau}=\max\{\bar{\tau}_{ji}\}$.
+In practice, packet transmissions are often delayed due to poor channel conditions and network congestion.
+To address this, the authors in \cite{hadjicostis2013average} proposed a protocol that handles arbitrary time-varying delays, ensuring asymptotic consensus to the exact average despite the delays.
+Let node $v_{j}$ at time step $k$ undergo an \emph{a priori} unknown delay, denoted by a bounded positive integer $\tau_{ji}[k] \leq \bar{\tau}_{ji}<\infty$.
+The maximum delay in the network is denoted by $\bar{\tau}\triangleq\max\{\bar{\tau}_{ji}\}$.
 Moreover, the own value of node $v_j$ is always instantly available without delay, \ie $\tau_{jj}[k]=0, \forall~k$.
 Based on this notation, the strategy proposed in \cite{hadjicostis2013average} involves each node updating its states for each iteration according to

 The indicator function, $\iota_{ji}[k-r]$, indicates whether the bounded delay $\tau_{ji}[k-r] \leq \bar{\tau}_{ji}$ on link $\varepsilon_{ji}$ at iteration $k-r$, equals $r$ (\ie the transmission on link $\varepsilon_{ji}$ at $k-r$ arrives at node $v_j$ at iteration $k$) and is defined as